aspnet/MicrosoftConfigurationBuilders/README.md

 strings... but now all the keys in AppSettings start with "AppSetting_".
 Maybe this is fine for code you wrote.
 Chances are that prefix is better off stripped from the key name before being inserted into AppSettings. `stripPrefix` is a simple boolean value, and accomplishes just that.
 It's default value is `false`.

+#### optional
+This setting is a simple boolean that specified whether to avoid throwing exceptions when the backing configuration source cannot be found or connected.
+The default default value is `true`, though some config builders (such as the Azure-based builders) will use a different default.

 #### tokenPattern
-The final setting that is shared between all KeyValueConfigBuilder-derived builders is `tokenPattern`.
+This is a setting that is shared between all KeyValueConfigBuilder-derived builders is `tokenPattern`.
 When describing the `Expand` behavior of these builders above, it was mentioned that the raw xml is searched for tokens that look like __`${token}`__.
 This is done with a regular expression. `@"\$\{(\w+)\}"` to be exact.
 The set of characters that matches `\w` is more strict than xml and many sources of config values allow, and some applications may need to allow more exotic characters in their token names.
 Additionally there might be scenarios where the `${}` pattern is not acceptable.